CharlesCarr/react-stock-chart/README.md

 - Styling responsive React components with Chakra UI

 #### Challenges
-My first challenge that I hit in development was figuring out how to properly display multiple line charts on a single graph.
+My first challenge that I hit in development was figuring out how to properly display multiple line components on a single chart.
 This was difficult because the API data was structured one way and the required props for the Recharts library was very different.
 Completing this for one stock was not that difficult but for two it was a rewarding challenge when I solved it.

-A minor challenge was also navigating through the app after it was built to determine how to best check for a valid ticker that would then be called and returned from the API.
-The input submit function had grown quite a bit so it took time to navigate and correctly set a data error state to prevent the invalid ticker symbols from being displayed as labels on the chart and let the user know the input was not a valid ticker.
-I could have avoided this of thinking about it earlier in development rather than later.
+A minor challenge was also navigating through the app after it was built to determine how to best check for a valid ticker.
+The input submit function had grown quite a bit so it took time to navigate and conditionally set a data error state to prevent the invalid ticker symbols and give the user error feedback.
+I could have avoided this by addressing it earlier in development rather than later.

 ## Flow of Application / How to Navigate

 1. The first page the user sees is a null state where the user can input up to two stock tickers to display on a biaxial chart.
 2. As the user inputs stock tickers the UI updates to animate the chart on the screen for 1 year of stock close price data as well as percent change calculated on a side component for easy view of the 1 year stock performance.
 3. The user can review the data or add an additional ticker to compare two stocks' performance at the same time.
-4. The user can also delete tickers and display new tickers by start process over.
+4. The user can also delete tickers and display new tickers to start the process over.

 ## Background